GeoRouv/iris-flower-classification/README.md

 - The dataset was split into training set (80%) and test set (20%).
 The dataset is shuffled before splitting in order to eliminate the possibility of any initial structure in the dataset.

 - For every observation in the test set, its distance is calculated from all observations in the training set.
-For this priject, 3 different distances were used in this step, to account for and report on the sensitivity of each distance metric:
+For this project, 3 different distances were used in this step, to account for and report on the sensitivity of each distance metric:
   - Euclidean distance
   - Manhattan distance
   - Jaccard distance of sample sets